prakhar1989/docker-curriculum/tutorial/src/index.md

 CMD ["python", "./app.py"]
 ```

 The primary purpose of `CMD` is to tell the container which command it should run when it is started.
 With that, our `Dockerfile` is now ready.
-This is how it looks like -
+This is how it looks -

 ```dockerfile
 FROM python:3